RobertTalbert/calculus/201-teachingmodels.md

 - At beginning of the semester:
   - Students are put into two groups (Red and Blue)
   - Each student also gets two partners, one from their color and one from the other.
+    - Purpose of the same-color partner is to pair off during class meetings
+    - Purpose of the other-color partner is to be a designated person to ask for questions or clarification -- could also attend synchronously and interact in real time
   - This creates a group of four with half in one color half in the other -- a semester-long accountability/study group.
 - Sundays and Tuesdays: Guided Practice due for A and B parts of each module.
 - F2F meetings MTWR.
 These are for: